manuel-alvarez-chaves/variational_hydrology/README.md

 ## Installation
 Installation is not so easy because some dependency issues between `numpy`, `numba` and `llvmlite`.
 My suggestion is to install using [uv](https://docs.astral.sh/uv/) or carefully follow the list of requirements in the `pyproject.toml`.

-Here's an example with the project directory being the current working folder:
+Here's the command to install using `uv` with the project directory being the current working folder:
 ```console
 uv sync
 ```